-I. INTRODUCTION
+I. Introduction

-TUNDAMENTAL wireless propagation effects include H macroscopic (large scale or slow) fading and microscopic (small scale or fast) fading.
+Fundamental wireless propagation effects include macroscopic (large scale or slow) fading and microscopic (small scale or fast) fading.
 Macroscopic fading results from the shadowing effect by buildings, foliage and other objects.
 Microscopic fading results from multipath, which occurs in indoor environments, and also both macrocellular and microcellular outdoor environments [2].
 Shadowing can significantly impact satellite channels, point-to-point long distance microwave links and macrocellular outdoor environments [3].
 Both microscopic and macroscopic fading together are modeled by composite shadowing/fading distributions, of which Rayleigh-lognormal (RL) and Nakagami-lognormal (NL) are the two most common models [2].
 But the probability density function (PDF) of these two composite models are not in closed form, making performance analysis of some applications difficult or intractable.
 Hence, several other composite models have been developed including the Suzuki distribution, the K and generalized-K (K_G) distributions, the \mathcal{G} - distribution, and the Gamma distribution [4]-[8].
 Note that these models are approximations of the RL and NL models.

 Manuscript received November 25, 2010; revised June 1, 2011 and August 11, 2011; accepted August 16, 2011.
-The associate editor coordinating the review of this paper and approving it for publication was M.-O. Pun.
+The editor coordinating the review of this paper and approving it for publication was Dr. Man-On Pun.
 This work was supported by the Izaak Walton Killam Memorial Scholarship at the University of Alberta, Canada, the Alberta Innovates - Technology Futures, Alberta, Canada, and the Natural Science and Engineering Research Council (NSERC) of Canada.
-Part of this work was presented at the 2010 IEEE Wireless Communications and Networking Conference (WCNC) [1].

-The authors are with the Department of Electrical and Computer Engineering, University of Alberta, Edmonton, AB, Canada T6G 2V4 (e-mail: atapattu@ualberta.ca, chintha@ece.ualberta.ca, hai1@ualberta.ca).
+The authors are with the Department of Electrical and Computer Engineering, University of Alberta, Edmonton, AB, Canada T6G 2V4 (e-mail: atapattu@ualberta.ca. chintha@ece.ualberta.ca. hail@ualberta.ca).

-Digital Object Identifier 10.1109/TWC.2011.111210.102115